Mayan Cichlid Fish – Everything You Need To Know

 The Mayan cichlid fish is a 22-cm long fish belonging to the Cichlidae family.
 It reaches a maximum length of 39.4 cm.
 Also known as the Mexican mojarra, it is found natively in Central America, from east Mexico’s Río Coatzacoalcos basin southward to Nicaragua, Isla Mujeres and the Yucatán Peninsula.

-Its primary color is brown with varying hues of red.
-There are five to seven broken vertical green lines on every Mayan cichlid’s side along with a small circle-like comparatively darker-colored area near its fin.
+Its primary colour is brown with varying hues of red.
+There are five to seven broken vertical green lines on every Mayan cichlid’s side along with a small circle-like comparatively darker-coloured area near its fin.

 Like most other species, wild Mayan cichlids have more red pigmentation in terms of quantity and intensity.
 Sometimes, these fish have spots of bright red on areas like the chin and breast.
 One of its distinguishing features from other similar fish of the same genus is the one nostril opening on each side.